Free Assessment

 Here’s what nobody tells you:

-Leaving nursing doesn’t fix burnout if you take the same pattern with you.
+Leaving nursing doesn’t fix burnout if you take your dysregulated nervous system with you.

 I withdrew from the DNP.
 Left the hospital.
 Started working with my husband in medical-legal nursing at a different location.